 Telia Finland launched 5G services in seven cities at the end of 2019 using its 3.5 GHz spectrum.
-The operator also promotes Fixed Wireless Access for homes, besides normal mobile subscriptions.
-In November 2020, the operator stated that its 5G network was covering 42 cities, reaching approximately 1.4 million people or 25% of the population.
+The operator also promotes Fixed Wireless Access for homes, besides mobile subscriptions.
+In March 2021, the operator stated that its 5G network was covering about 60 locations, reaching approximately 40% of the population.